West Africa: Air transport

-Of the sixteen, the most important hub and entry point to West Africa are Kotoka International Airport, and Murtala Muhammed International Airport, offering many international connections.
+Of the sixteen, the most important hub and entry point to West Africa are Accra International Airport, and Murtala Muhammed International Airport, offering many international connections.

 Health

 West Africa has made considerable improvement in the health outcomes of its populations, despite the challenges posed by pervasive poverty, epidemic diseases, and food insecurity.
 The traditional communicable diseases of HIV/AIDS, malaria, and tuberculosis are still the major reasons for mortality.
 Primary health care is the best answer to curing diseases, as it provides the basic preventive strategies and it reduce the rate of child and maternal morbidity and mortality—two of the most preventable outcomes that can prolong life expectancy at birth.
 Recently, mental health problems are on the rise in West Africa, as they are in many other world regions.
 However, the subject is largely a taboo, and professional treatment is still rare.